Marking and engraving on prototype partsPrototech

 Screen printing and transfer printing

 Screen printing is a printing technique used to transfer ink to a surface.
 An operator uses various instruments (paper, squeegee, etc.) to perform the process.
 Stencils may be used to prevent the transfer to certain areas.
-This technique is relevant to multicoloured designs.
+This technique is relevant to multicolored designs.

 Transfer printing: this method of printing uses a machine to exert pressure with high heat or water.
 The advantage of this technique is the quality of adhesion of the design and its weather resistance.